A-Archives-and-Forks/luckygametools.github.io/README_en.md

 - 7.If it helps you, please follow us <a href="https://www.youtube.com/watch?v=LKfaK5IOPHQ" target="_blank">https://www.youtube.com/watch?v=LKfaK5IOPHQ</a>

+<h2>DCode will be updated irregularly in the [Telegram group](https://t.me/luckygametools ), and sharing in the Steam group is prohibited (Import Game Before Copy DCode)</h2>

+<h3>Some games(18+) are only open to users who have contributed to the project(After enabling the display of 18+in the settings, search for the keyword auth1 | auth2 in the software search).After contributed and contact the Telegram group owner to grant permission or take Mysterious Code  <a href="https://t.me/luckygametools" target="_blank">https://t.me/luckygametools</a> </h3>

+## Donation method:
+-     1.Share this software on social media platforms(Upgradeable level 1 and mysterious code once)
+-     eg：1.1 Share in two or more Telegram groups (with over 100 members),
+-         1.2 Make video share (youtube tiktok twitch or other) And follow us https://youtu.be/LKfaK5IOPHQ
+-         1.3 Other main gaming media platforms are also available
+-         1.4 And other shared
+-     2.Screenshot of purchase orders through advertising links (trainer or top ad banner image)(Upgradeable level 1 and mysterious code once)
+-     3.Make Video Share Media platform posts with over 3K views can receive special contributions(Upgradeable level 2)

 | Donation($) | Welfare (Permission)                         | Welfare (Gift of DRM mysterious code) | Notes                                                                 |
 |-------------|----------------------------------------------|----------------------------------------|----------------------------------------------------------------------|
 | 0$ (share)  | level1                                        | 1s                                     | make videos for sharing and the number of views has reached 3000 or Equal sharing method can obtain level2   |